lucasew/lucasew.github.io/content/post/20210811-naodigaola/index.en.md

 # How I deal with this stuff

-- Priority is always text, if the person didn't yet asked I send a "send it" when I am ready.
+- Priority is always text, if the person didn't yet ask I send a "send it" when I am ready.
 - If you want me to make some effort to answer fast, do not send audios.
 - Phone in silent 24/7 with floating notifications off.
 I look when I take it,